kevinsea/Insight-Wiki-Stage/A Quick Tour.md

 ## Getting Started ##

 1. Get the nuGet package: [http://www.nuget.org/packages/Insight.Database](http://www.nuget.org/packages/Insight.Database)
-1. Add a reference to `Insight.Database;` to your code.
+2. Add a reference to `Insight.Database;` to your code.
 Insight.Database is wired up using extension methods.
+3. Register your database with `SqlInsightDbProvider.RegisterProvider();` (or another database)
-1. Relax and enjoy.
+4. Relax and enjoy.

 ## Executing a Stored Procedure ##